-Not long into his ceramics career, Jim Gottuso became enamored with the idea of using wax resist for surface decoration.
+Not long into his ceramics career, Jim Gottuso discovered shellac resist is a great alternative to wax resist for creating decoration with depth on ceramic work.
+Gottuso was enamored with the idea of using wax resist for surface decoration.
 The only problem was the wax resist didn’t do well with delicate decoration or thin brushwork.
 On both greenware and bisqueware, the wax just became a goopy mess.

 Looking to spruce up your pots?

 The Shellac Resist Alternative

 About five years ago, I decided to embark on a ceramics career and before long developed an interest in trying to exploit the use of wax resist in the service of surface decoration.
 I was disappointed with the waxes I tried on both bisqueware and greenware.
 They were globs of goo that didn’t respond to thin brushes or delicate application.

 At the same time I happened upon the work of Arne Ase whose work absolutely floored me, especially after unsuccessfully trying wax, paraffin, and acrylic medium on greenware in an attempt to etch the unprotected areas and create depth to the surface.
 His decorations were incredibly delicate and, of course, his use of soluble salts and translucent porcelain came together in pieces of sublime beauty.
 What wasn’t clear was what he used for a resist.
 It turns out that Arne had written Water Colour On Porcelain, which has been described as the definitive book on soluble salt use and the secret ingredient had to be in that book.
 Unfortunately it is out of print, but the library managed to find a copy, and the book revealed the ingredient as shellac.